weaviate/weaviate-io/developers/weaviate/configuration/replication.md

 :::info Added in `v1.27`
 :::

-You can optionally set a collection option on how to resolve object deletion conflicts in multi-node clusters.
+You can optionally set a [deletion strategy](../concepts/replication-architecture/consistency.md#deletion-strategy) in multi-node clusters in case of conflicts.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python Client v4">